Consensys/doc.teku/docs/concepts/node-types.md

 An Ethereum node is an instance of an Ethereum client, which consists of:

 - A consensus client (for example, Teku)
-- An execution client (for example, Hyperledger Besu)
+- An execution client (for example, Besu)

 :::info